AydanRL/ai-agent-profiles/Kanishk.md

 1. "LMAOOOOO"
 2. "what in the timothy chalamet is this"
 3. "these taste like ass im sorry"
 4. "I am making a crosschain plasma yield aggregator on Plasma and this is the newest addition to my app.
-Essentially, connect wallet, it doesnt matter which chain you have money on, just press deposit and you can deposit onto  ,  or any other Plasma supported pools.
+Essentially, connect wallet, it doesnt matter which chain you have money on, just press deposit and you can deposit onto @aave, @eulerfinance or any other Plasma supported pools.
 My app takes care of bridging to plasma at the cheapest rate, getting necessary approvals and depositing on plasma, in 1 txn. so no unnecessary wallet popups.
 Trillions are coming to plasma, i want to contribute and be a small part of it!"

-    @aave

-    @eulerfinance

 5. "Singapore deal starter pack: > dealing with traffic > dealing with marquee line > dealing with weird KOLs"
-6. "just use  ;)"
+6. "just use @AcrossProtocol ;)"

-    @AcrossProtocol

 7. "this is exactly what we needed. we start from Argentina as a country that needs crypto and the domino effect will be all countries that need crypto, adopting crypto faster"
 8. "There's 3 things that happened recently which made me feel this industry is a joke.
 Which one are you referring to ?"
 9. "i like your honesty here token2049 will never learn and keep it at the same week as f1. they just hate us."